flipacholas/Architecture-of-consoles/articles/xbox.md

 {{% inner_markdown %}}
 We have seen how elements like a 'programmable coprocessor with microcode' tend to come with a lot of fanfare at first, but slowly dissipates once developers discover the real complexity of the new hardware.

 From the developer perspective, I think one of the selling points of this console was the inclusion of popular high-level libraries that could efficiently manage low-level functionality.
-Microsoft and Nvidia's strategy consisted in, instead of documenting the every low-level aspect of their hardware, they just provided a fully-functional hardware abstraction library that could perform the operations developers would expect to find without requiring complete knowledge of the inner workings of the hardware.
+Microsoft and Nvidia's strategy consisted in, instead of documenting every low-level aspect of their hardware, they just provided a fully-functional hardware abstraction library that could perform the operations developers would expect to find without requiring complete knowledge of the inner workings of the hardware.

 There are multiple SDKs available to develop for this console, some 'official' and restrictive, while others 'not-so-official' but flexible.
 We'll take a look at the most popular ones.
 {{% /inner_markdown %}}